viktor-ferenczi/performance-improvements/README.md

 which crashes clients grinding active turrets.
 Added defensive `null` checks to `MyLargeTurretBase.UpdateShooting` just in case the server would not have the fix.

-TBD: Bug ticket with a world to 100% reproduce this issue.

-### Less frequent update of block access rights

-Caches the result of MyCubeBlock.GetUserRelationToOwner and MyTerminalBlock.HasPlayerAccessReason.

-TBD: Bug ticket
+Please vote on the [support ticket](https://support.keenswh.com/spaceengineers/pc/topic/24387-crash-nullreferenceexception-in-onendshoot-on-client-side-on-grinding-an-active-shooting-turret)

 ### Reduced memory allocation in broadcaster scanning

 Reduces memory allocations in MyDataReceiver.UpdateBroadcastersInRange (needs restart).

-TBD: Bug ticket
+Please vote on the [support ticket](https://support.keenswh.com/spaceengineers/pc/topic/24388-performance-excess-memory-allocation-in-mydatareceiver-updatebroadcastersinrange)

 ### Less frequent sync of block counts for limit checking

 Suppresses frequent calls to MyPlayerCollection.SendDirtyBlockLimits.

-TBD: Bug ticket
+Please vote on the [support ticket](https://support.keenswh.com/spaceengineers/pc/topic/24390-performance-myplayercollection-senddirtyblocklimits-is-called-too-frequently)

 ### Cache actions allowed by the safe zone

 Caches the result of MySafeZone.IsActionAllowed and MySessionComponentSafeZones.IsActionAllowedForSafezone for 2 seconds.

-TBD: Bug ticket
+Please vote on the [support ticket](https://support.keenswh.com/spaceengineers/pc/topic/24391-performance-safe-zone-isactionallowed)

 ### Less frequent update of PB access to blocks

 Suppresses frequent calls to MyGridTerminalSystem.UpdateGridBlocksOwnership updating IsAccessibleForProgrammableBlock unnecessarily often.

+Please vote on the [support ticket](https://support.keenswh.com/spaceengineers/pc/topic/24389-performance-frequent-update-of-pb-access-rights-to-blocks)

+### Less frequent update of block access rights

+NOTE: This fix has been disabled in 1.10.0 due to a bug, which has been fixed since.
+It may be re-enabled once tested carefully.

+Caches the result of MyCubeBlock.GetUserRelationToOwner and MyTerminalBlock.HasPlayerAccessReason.

 TBD: Bug ticket